rvandewater/YAIB/README.md

 # Usage

+Please refer to [our wiki](https://github.com/rvandewater/YAIB/wiki) for detailed information on how to use YAIB.

 ## Getting the Datasets

 HiRID, eICU, and MIMIC IV can be accessed through [PhysioNet](https://physionet.org/).
 A guide to this process can be